chungyc/site-personal/site/article/technical/website/guide.markdown

 `standalone-title`
 :   If defined, the value for the `title` metadata field will be
     the entirety of the title for the page.
 This is intended for the front page.
     Other pages are expected to have the site title included in the page title.

+    Note that this only applies to the text that goes inside the `title` HTML element.
+    The top-level heading will only include the value for the `title` metadata field regardless of whether this is defined or not.

 [KaTeX]: https://katex.org/
 [robots `meta` tag]: https://www.robotstxt.org/meta.html